Asanim/Asanim/README.md

 - **Node.js**: Node.js for server-side scripting, Lambda functions, scalable web applications.

 ## Passion for Innovation
-My greatest passion lies in tackling challenges that push the boundaries of what's possible.
-I thrive in environments where I can apply my skills to solve problems that are entirely new and innovative.
+My greatest passion lies in tackling new challenges and in the solutions I can bring.